EnlightFragments/enlightfragments.github.io/_posts/2021-01-30-about-human.markdown

 We will draw every path we can imagine.
 We will be sucked into life long competition, from start to finish.
 That's when we forget who we are, and importance of our will.
-We will create our egos and live with it.
+We choose to create our egos and live with it.
 Then we'll inflate it as high as we can.

 Which makes it much harder to follow our will.